From Animal Presences, by James Hillman, “A Correspondence with John Stockwell”

 Hillman, James.
 Animal Presences, “Human Being as Animal Being,” A Correspondence with John Stockwell, Chap.
-10, Uniform Edition of the Writings of James Hillman, Volume 9, Spring Publications 2008.
+10 (Uniform Edition of the Writings of James Hillman, Vol. 9, 2008).

 Latour, Bruno.
 “Where are the Missing Masses?
 The Sociology of a Few Mundane Artifacts,” Bijker, Wiebe E.; Law, John (eds.), Shaping Technology/Building Society, MIT Press 1992, 225–258.